-- · Inject TRESIBA® subcutaneously once-daily at any time of day. - Individualize and fibrate the dose of TRESIBA® based on the patient's metabolic needs, blood glucose monitoring results, and glycamic control goal. - .
-The recommended days between dose increases is 3 to 4 days. - Dose adjustments may be needed with changes in physical activity, changes in meal patterns (i.e., macronutrised content or timing of food intake), changes in renal or hepatic function or during acute illness to minimize the risk of hypoglycemia or hyperglycemia (see Warning s and Precautions (5.3)). - Instruct patients who miss a dose of TRESIBA® to inject their daily dose during waking hours upon discovering the missed dose.
-Instruct patients to ensure that at least 8 hours have elapsed between consecutive TRESIBA® injections. - DO NOT perform dose conversion when using the TRESIBA® U-100 or U-200 FlexTouch® pens.
-The dose window for both the TRESIBA® U-100 and U-200 FlexTouch® pens shows the number of insulin units to be delivered and NO conversion is needed.
+- TRESIBA® is available in 2 disposable prefilled pens: - TRESIBA® U-100 contains 300 units of TRESIBA® U-100.
+It delivers doses in 1 unit increments and can deliver up to 80 units in a single injection. - TRESIBA® U-200 contains 600 units of TRESIBA® U-200.
+It delivers doses in 2 unit increments and can deliver up to 160 units in a single injection. - D0 N0T perform dose conversion when using the TRESIBA® U-100 or U-200 pens.
+The dose window shows the number of insulin units to be delivered and no conversion is needed. - .
+In adults, inject TRESIBA® subcutaneously once-daily at any time of day. - .
+In pediatric patients inject TRESIBA® subcutaneously once-daily at the same time every day. - Individualize and titrate the dose of TRESIBA® based on the patient's metabolic needs, blood glucose monitoring results, and glycemic control goal. - .
+The recommended days between dose increases are 3 to 4 days. - Dose adjustments may be needed with changes in physical activity, changes in meal patterns (i.e., macronulrient content or timing of lood intake), changes in renal or hepatic function or during acute illness to minimize the risk of hypoglycemia or hyperglycemia [see Warnings and Precautions (5.3)]. - For adult patients, instruct patients who miss a dose of TRESIBA® to inject their daily dose during waking hours upon discovering the missed dose.
+Instruct patients to ensure that at least 8 hours have elapsed between consecutive TRESIBA® injections. - For pediatric patients, instruct patients who miss a dose of TRESIBA® to contact their healthcare provider for guidance and to monitor blood glucose levels more frequently until the next scheduled TRESIBA® dose.